There are three main categories to focus on when deciding on suit cuts: American, British, and Italian (a.k.a European).

 For Intermediate Wearers

 Wearers that already have a couple of suits in the closet can creep into European cuts.
 The fun thing about being an intermediate suit wearer is that it offers the best of both worlds.

 At this point in the lifecycle, there are probably only a few American suit cuts in your closet, and you’re committed to staying that way.

 Everything else is going to be in the British or European cut, with preference going to what users feel more comfortable in.

 It’s All About The Person In The Suit

 Opinions aside, suits are supposed to bring out the best in the individual.
-That can’t happen if there isn’t any knowledge of the actual clothing.
-Knowing what’s being worn is just as important as the brand being bought.
+But that can’t happen if there isn’t any knowledge of the actual clothing.

 They all have their pros and cons, yet they’re all (literally) made from the same cloth.
 If loose-fitting suits work better for a person, then that’s what they should wear!